Patient’s age: 65-years-old

 Reason of stay: Short-term rehabilitation

-How did patient hear about the Phoenix?
+How did patient hear about The Riverside?
 The Hospital Social worker.

 Details of Experience: